PeterYaoNYU/e2e_low_latency_wireless/conf_network.md

 ## Queue Discipline

-We have a separate [jupyter notebook](./qdisc.ipynb) that walks you through the process, again, the first code block, the SSH connection, need to be modified by you.
+We have a separate [jupyter notebook](./qdisc_cca.ipynb) that walks you through the process, again, the first code block, the SSH connection, need to be modified by you.

 Follow the prompts in the notebook to execute specific code blocks dependeing on the experiment.

-## Shared Queue v.s.Separate Queue
+## Shared Queue v.s.
+Separate Queue

 We start with separate queue, whether you use static routing or SRv6 for routing.